bobbobb3746/Twitch-Google-Calendar/README.md

 # Twitch-Google-Calendar
 Collects the twitch schedules of streamers and enters them as events in a google calendar

+*I realize this is very janky and cobbled together code, you have no obligation to run this code on your computer*

 # Setup
 ## Twitch Authorization
 1) Login to your twitch console